- What are Special Studies Courses?

 - Can these courses count towards my major requirements?

 Yes, at most 4 units of 197-199 may be used for elective credit.
-197 will ONLY count towards the Professional Electives.
+197 will ONLY count towards the Professional Electives and must be an unpaid internship.
 CE majors cannot use ECE Special Studies courses to satisfy elective requirements.

 - I have an internship/research position, but can I do the internship/research position first and then take the class later or vice versa?